Warren E. Rupp Assistant Professor

 - Muscular dystrophy is an incurable group of inherited disorders.
 Signaling proteins – messaging molecules that cells excrete into the surrounding gel material, known as the extracellular matrix, around them – can go awry in muscular dystrophy causing the pathological formation of fibrotic tissue.
 We are developing new nanoscale imaging and analysis to answer how the heterogeneous nanoporous structure and chemistry of the extracellular matrix influences the function of these proteins before and after reaching the cell.

 We welcome graduate and undergraduate scientists and engineers excited about interdisciplinary research to join our group.
 Prior experience in the areas of research listed is not necessary – just enthusiasm to talk science, work hard, and have fun doing so!
+Graduate students are encouraged to reach out to Prof. Kisley as soon as possible (as early as 1st semester or early in the 2nd semester).
 Please contact Prof. Lydia Kisley if interested.

 Most recent publications can be found on Google Scholar

 Saini, A.; Kisley, L. Fluorescence microscopy of biophysical protein dynamics in nanoporous hydrogels.
 J. Appl.
 Phys.
 2019, 126, 081101.
 DOI: 10.1063/1.5110299